dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 </tr>
 <tr>
 <td><p>Hide empty columns</p></td>
 <td><p>Hides empty columns from a Pivot table.
-This is useful when you look at large tables where a big part of the dimension items don't have data in order to keep the table more readable.</p></td>
+This is useful when you look at large tables where a large portion of the dimension items don't have data in order to keep the table more readable.</p></td>
 </tr>
 <tr>
 <td><p>Hide empty rows</p></td>
 <td><p>Hides empty rows from a Pivot table.
-This is useful when you look at large tables where a big part of the dimension items don't have data in order to keep the table more readable.</p></td>
+This is useful when you look at large tables where a large portion of the dimension items don't have data in order to keep the table more readable.</p></td>
 </tr>
 <tr>
 <td><p>Number type</p></td>